WP Umbrella Logo

 The absence of 404.php means your theme lacks a custom 404 template, and you’ll need to add one (as explained further in this article).

-Otherwise, just click on the existing file and edit it right in the WordPress dashboard.
+Otherwise, just click on the existing file and edit it right in the WordPress dashboard wit this piece of code:

 You might prefer working with a plugin if you don’t feel comfortable editing your theme’s PHP code.
 There are 404 plugins that will help you create an error page, and many are also able to track and record all page not found errors.